andrewpmilne/project-five-golf-data-analytics/README.md

 - Prepare and standardise the dataset for clustering.
 - Build an unsupervised clustering model to group players by performance profiles.
 - Analyse the resulting clusters to identify distinguishing strokes gained attributes.
-- Present the clusters in clear and intuitive visualisations (scatterplots, radar charts, summary tables).
 - Write simple explanations describing each cluster's characteristics and coaching implications.
 - Use Streamlit to build an easy-to-navigate dashboard page displaying the cluster visualisations and insights.